midonet/midonet/specs/2015.03/neutron_translation.md

  * Create the security group - port bindings as follows:

       * Create new outbound and inbound chains for the port
-      * Add a reverse flow matching rule on the outbound chain so that it checks for the tracked connection for the return flow
+      * Anti-spoofing rules
           * Add IP spoofing rules on the inbound chain for each IP address
           * Add MAC spoofing rule on the inbound chain
+      * Reverse flow rules
+          * Add a reverse flow matching rule on the outbound chain so that it checks for the tracked connection for the return flow
           * Add a reverse flow matching rule on the inbound chain so that it starts tracking connection on the outgoing flows.
       * For each security group the port is bound to, create a jump rule to the corresponding chain.
 There should be a distinct chain for each security group to jump to, one representing ingress and the other egress.